Last updated on April 17th, 2019

-Bordered by Belarus, Russia, Hungary, Romania, Moldova, Slovakia and Poland, Ukraine is an Eastern European unitary republic.
+Ukraine is a country in Eastern Europe.
+Kiev is its capital and largest city.
+It has a total area of 603,550 square km.
+Ukrainian is its official language.
+Its official currency is Ukrainian hryvnia (₴) (UAH).
+Its seven land bordering countries are Poland, Slovakia, Hungary, Romania, Moldova, Russia, and Belarus.
 The religion plays a strong influential role in shaping Ukrainian music, literature, and architecture.
-With these 40 interesting facts about Ukraine, let’s learn more about its history, culture, people, food, and more…
+With these 40 interesting facts about Ukraine, let’s learn more about its history, culture, people, food, and more.

 10 facts about Ukrainian culture

 1. According to Ukrainian folk tales, Kiev boasts up to three official witch gathering places.
 They share the name Lysa Hora (Bold Mountain).